can i keep my ex from leaving state

 How Does The Court Decide on Relocation?

-When it comes to child custody and matters involving minors, the best interest of the kids trumps almost everything else.
+When it comes to child custody and matters involving minors, the best interests of the kids trump almost everything else.

 This is what the courts weigh most heavily in these matters.
 Much more than parental preference or convenience.

-Your ex may argue moving to a new area enhances the children’s quality of life in one way or another.
+Your ex may argue that moving to a new area enhances the children’s quality of life.

-There are a wide variety of reasons why people choose to relocate.
+There are numerous reasons why people choose to relocate.

 If you hope to block a move, you have to show that where the child lives currently is the best possible situation.
 This can be tough, however, and the custodial parent usually has the edge.

-The strain of removing the child from a familiar environment and of reducing contact with the non-custodial parent are two elements that play into this.
+The strain of removing the child from a familiar environment and reducing contact with the non-custodial parent are two elements that contribute to this.

 What Does The Court Look At When Making a Decision?